Section 37 of the Health and Safety at Work etc Act 1974

 If convicted, a crown court can impose a sentence of up to two years imprisonment.
 The threshold for a custodial sentence is now much lower under the current sentencing guideline for health and safety offences.
 The court can also disqualify a defendant from being a director under the Disqualification of Directors Act 1986.

-Fisher Scoggins Waters has secured the acquittal of directors prosecuted pursuant to section 37.
+Fisher Scoggins Waters has secured the acquittal of directors prosecuted pursuant to section 37 of the Health And Safety etc Act 1974.
 We acted for the managing director in the leading appellate case on directors’ health and safety duties and section 37: R v P Ltd & G ICR 96, CA. He was acquitted.

 These cases can be complex.
 It is essential you seek legal advice at an early stage if the investigation is considering the role of management.